 Jose Mourinho's men were in sluggish form as they laboured to a disappointing draw in the Catalan capital

-With one eye on the Copa del Rey final, Jose Mourinho named a weakened side and they fell behind to los Periquitos midway through the first half when Christian Stuani broke the deadlock.
-Gonzalo Higuain equalised before the hour mark but Madrid failed to turn possession into goals, leaving with just one point and thus gifting the title to Barca.
+With one eye on the Copa del Rey final, Jose Mourinho named a weakened side and it fell behind to los Periquitos midway through the first half when Christian Stuani broke the deadlock.
+Gonzalo Higuain equalized before the hour mark but Madrid failed to turn possession into goals, leaving with just one point and thus gifting the title to Barca.

 In a low-key start to proceedings, an Angel di Maria effort that was comfortably saved by Kiko Casilla in the 11th minute was the only real effort on target during the early exchanges.

 It seemed as though the slow start had dulled the wits of los Blancos and in the 23rd minute they conceded the game's first goal.

 Sergio Garcia stopped Joan Verdu's corner from going behind, wrapping his foot around the ball and cutting back into the center where Stuani waited to divert the ball into the back of the net.

 The Uruguayan should have added a second four minutes later as he raced behind the defense to meet Verdu's pass.
 He let the ball run across him before attempting to poke it into the corner, but Diego Lopez stayed big and got his body in the way.

 Madrid continued to struggle to assert themselves on the game, with Hector Moreno seeing a seemingly legitimate goal ruled out for an ambiguous foul in the area.